-- Here are just a few smaller shops I know of: Purpleseamstress on FB, NR fabrics on FB, Girl Charlee (little bigger, but still very helpful customer service and cheaper price for beginners to learn on), there is an abundance of custom knit designers and producers on FB that are smaller businesses (but be weary-sadly there are many that have been scammed by these groups, so look for well established custom groups).
-I love destash fb pages where you can buy from other seamstresses, but often you’re buying from someone who doesn’t know the full description of the fabric, so I don’t recommend this for beginners.
+- There are a lot of shops offering non custom fabric online as well as an abundance of custom knit designers/hosts FB that are smaller businesses (but be weary-sadly there are many that have been scammed by these groups, so look for well established custom groups).
+I love destash fb pages where you can buy from other sewists, but often you’re buying from someone who doesn’t know the full description of the fabric, so I don’t recommend this for beginners.

 - As described in the tutorial, the fabric requirements do not include extra for fabric being cut off grain, shrinkage after prewashing (I ALWAYS recommend pre-washing fabric before cutting!), or to match any kind of patterned fabric/directional fabrics.

 - I recommend buying a little more to account for these things 🙂